Social Justice

 Raise awareness on economic opportunities

-The consortium will use its collective resources and strength to speak to the ad community and consumer audience to raise awareness and create a sense of urgency around the economic opportunity the black consumer segment presents.
+The consortium will use its collective resources and strength to speak to the ad community and consumer audience to raise awareness.
+It will also create a sense of urgency around the economic opportunity the Black consumer segment presents.

 The consortium will educate advertisers and brands that mainstreaming or general market ads don’t always speak to the needs and interests of the Black consumer.
 There has been a fair amount of targeting to the Hispanic market, but the consortium would like to see something that’s comparable to the Black consumer, too.